 At trial, the prosecutor admits video surveillance showing that Kelly hid the iPhone.
 Kelly argues that she simply forgot to pay.
 But under Colorado law, the jury can make the reasonable inference that Kelly intended to steal because the iPhone was hidden (“the concealment of goods”).

-Had Kelly carried the iPhone box openly when she left Walmart without paying, the jury could not automatically presume she intended to steal.
+The jury could not automatically presume she intended to steal if Kelly carried the iPhone box openly when she left Walmart without paying.
 Then Kelly might have an easier time arguing that she simply forgot to pay.

 2. What are the penalties?